You may be wondering how to go about this, right?

 Answer: From the look of things, the surface was caulked must have been moist and the best solution would be to remove it a re-caulk it afresh.

-Question: Should I use silicon or acrylic sealant?
+Question: Should I use silicone or acrylic sealant?

 Answer: Well, there is a choice to make depending on one’s preference.
 My personal opinion is to go for silicone sealants, as they are much stronger and will adhere for a very long period of time.